 Some things to think about: volunteer coordination and training, safety plan and emergency contacts, signage, accessibility of the venue, work order numbers for custom setups, etc. Also, don't forget to track attendance via NYU Engage!

 Once your event has completed make sure to:

 - Evaluation and feedback - this can be done through NYU Engage automatically!

 - Thank yous and report back to donors

 - Reflection - what went well? what did not go well?

 To have a successful event you must advertise it!
 We offer multiple ways for your student club to get the word out about your program beyond the typical email.
-Make sure to fill out our Advertising Request Form (below), so that we can help you market.
+Make sure to fill out our Advertising Request Form (linked above), so that we can help you market.

 Some common areas at the School of Engineering:

-- Posting boards for posters and fliers in RH and JAB
+- Bulletin boards for posters and fliers - 5MTC and 6MTC

 - Post to the OrgSync events calendar